WWDC 2019 favorites

 This last week was WWDC.
 A conference for software developers building on the range of Apple’s platforms.
 I have been watching WWDC for several years now, and this one did not disappoint.
 Here are my 5 favorite announcements from WWDC 2019

 The first has to be SwiftUI.
-Coming from a web background, doing React on the front end, I’ve grown accustom to the power and ease of understanding for declarative UI libraries.
-Your code looks, and accurately represents what your UI will end up looking like.
-This makes it easier to reason about your UI and is a huge improvement over the storyboard/auto layout juggle you used to have to do.
+Coming from a web background, doing React on the front end, I’ve grown accustomed to the power and ease of understanding for declarative UI libraries.
+Your code looks and accurately represents what your UI will end up looking like.
+This makes it easier to reason about your UI and is a huge improvement over the storyboard/auto-layout juggle you used to have to do.

-What this also enables is straightforward method for declaring reusable UI components within your swift project.
-This was possible before with XIBs and a cooresponding
+What this also enables is a straightforward method for declaring reusable UI components within your swift project.
+This was possible before with XIBs and a corresponding

-One other aspect of SwiftUI that is a nice to have, the
+One other aspect of SwiftUI that is nice to have, the

 Text view by default will extract for localization any static strings provided it.
 In most frameworks, when you want to indicate that a string needs to be localized it had to be wrapped or formatted in a specific way so that the extraction process can determine which strings must be internationalized.
 But with SwiftUI, if you provide a static string,

 Text("Translate Me"), or even a string with interpolation,

 Text("Translate \(who)") it will know that string is able to be translated and replaced with a string from a different locale.